Mumrah213/electrical-measurements/README.md

 ## Streaming measurements from scripts

-The same generators used by the GUI can also be used directly:
+The generators used by the GUI can also be used directly:

 ```python
 from emeas import iter_linear_sweep